cligs/pyzeta/HOWTO.md

 ## How to install pyzeta?

 - Simply download or clone the pyzeta repository
-- Make sure you have `pyzeta.py` and `run_pyzeta.py` in a common location on your computer
+- Make sure you have all the files in the `script`folder, including `run_pyzeta.py`, in a common location on your computer

 ## How to run pyzeta?